-If you consider yourself a diet-soda devotee, try cutting back slowly and swapping the soda for seltzer flavored with a splash of freshly squeezed juice.
+If you consider yourself a diet-soda devotee, try cutting back slowly and swapping the soda for sparkling water flavored with a splash of freshly squeezed juice.

-The issue with booze extends far beyond our sketchy memory after a messy night out.
+The issue with alcohol extends far beyond our sketchy memory after a messy night out.

 One 2014 study found that men who consumed more alcohol had faster rates of cognitive decline.
-Another study found that higher alcohol intakes predicted greater declines in vocabulary and increased cognitive impairment over time.
+And a 2017 study found that higher alcohol intakes predicted greater declines in vocabulary and increased cognitive impairment over time.

-While you don’t necessarily have to quit cold turkey, try stretching out your wine by combining it with seltzer for a spritzer, going longer stretches without alcohol, or volunteering as the DD on more weekends.
+You don’t necessarily have to quit cold turkey, but you could try stretching out your wine by combining it with seltzer for a spritzer, going longer stretches without alcohol, or volunteering as the DD on more weekends.

 Ultimately, eating a good balance of nutrient-dense foods, limiting heavily processed and fried foods, and limiting your sugar intake is a great way to keep your brain (and everything else) in top shape.